 - Add the flour mixture and stir until well blended.

-- With flour on your fingers, press the dough into the bottom of the pan and set aside while you prepare the filling (I used the same bowl).
+- With flour on your fingers, press the dough into the bottom of the pan and set aside while you prepare the filling.

 - Beat the butter, salt and vanilla with the mixer until light and fluffy.
 Scrape the bowl with a rubber spatula.